Alex-Burgess/full-stack-technical-test/README.md

 ## Before You Start

+### Fork This Repository

+1. **Fork this repository** using the "Fork" button (top right)
+   - Do NOT use "Download" or clone without forking
+2. Work in your forked repository
+3. Commit with clear START and SUBMISSION messages
+4. Submit your fork URL via email once complete

 ### Time & Tracking
 - **Implementation time:** 1 hour (tracked via git commits)
 - **Documentation time:** Additional time allowed for README updates
-- **Honesty policy:** You can read requirements beforehand, but implement within 1 hour
+- **Honesty policy:** You can read requirements, review the API documentation and backend architecture/implementation beforehand, but once ready to start implementation please create the tracking commit and try complete within 1 hour.
+We advise ensuring the API and API key works as expected before starting.

 ### Technical Requirements
 - **Frontend:** React (required) + your choice of other tools